-The BA in AEDT is currently admitting graduates with an Ontario college diploma or equivalent, with an overall B average or better.
+The BA in ESDT program is available through advanced entry.
+The BA in ESDT is currently admitting graduates with an Ontario college diploma or equivalent, with an overall B average or better.
 These students can receive up to 60 transfer credits toward the degree.

-The Bachelor of Arts in Adult Education and Digital Technology is designed to meet the growing professional development needs in the corporate and professional worlds.
-The Bachelor of Arts in Adult Education and Digital Technology will produce graduates who will possess the knowledge and skills necessary to work in a variety of roles as educators and program material developers, as well as position graduates as prime candidates for graduate studies in education.
+The Bachelor of Arts in Educational Studies and Digital Technology is designed to meet the growing professional development needs in the corporate and professional worlds.
+The Bachelor of Arts in Educational Studies and Digital Technology will produce graduates who will possess the knowledge and skills necessary to work in a variety of roles as educators and program material developers, as well as position graduates as prime candidates for graduate studies in education.